Regge trajectory relations for the universal description of the heavy-light systems: diquarks, mesons, baryons and tetraquarks: Introduction

-For the light-light systems, it is well-known that they can be well described by the famous linear {\rts} \cite{Chew:1961ev,Chew:1962eu}.
-For the heavy-heavy systems, we present an universal description of them in Ref. \cite{chenjk:2022}.
-For the heavy-light systems, the authors give in Ref. \cite{Chen:2017fcs} an universal description of the orbitally excited heavy-light mesons and baryons by applying an orbital {\rt} relation.
-In Refs. \cite{Chen:2021kfw,Chen:2022flh}, we present discussions on the structure of the {\rts} in different planes and show that the {\rts} take different forms in different energy regions.
-In the present work, we show that the {\rt} relation [Eq. (\ref{massform}) or (\ref{reglike})] can be applied to describe universally the spectra of the heavy-light mesons, the heavy baryons composed of a heavy quark and a light diquark or composed of a light quark and a heavy diquark, and the tetraquarks consisting of one heavy (light) diquark and one light (heavy) antidiquark.
-Different from other formulas with many parameters varying with Regge trajectories, the Regge trajectory relation [Eq. (\ref{massform}) or (\ref{reglike})] has only one free parameter which varies with different Regge trajectories and it is fixed by one of the points on the Regge trajectory.
-It means that all the excited states on a chosen Regge trajectory can be calculated only if the first point is known.
-We concentrate on the universality of the Regge trajectory relation and then the accuracy of prediction will be lost in certain degree.
+The meson {\rts} exhibit structures that vary in different energy regions \cite{Chen:2021kfw,Chen:2022flh}.
+This variability is expected to hold true for other hadrons with a similar dynamic mechanism, such as baryons and tetraquarks in the diquark picture.
+For the light-light systems, it is well-known that they can be well described by the renowned linear {\rts} \cite{Chew:1961ev,Chew:1962eu}.
+In case of the heavy-heavy systems, an universal description is presented in Refs. \cite{Chen:2023djq,Feng:2023txx}.
+Regarding the heavy-light systems, the authors provide an universal description of the orbitally excited heavy-light mesons and baryons in Ref. \cite{Chen:2017fcs}.
+In Ref. \cite{Chen:2023cws}, we present the heavy-light diquark {\rts}.
+The proposed {\rt} relations can universally describe the heavy-light mesons and the heavy-light diquarks.
+In this study, we apply the {\rt} relations \footnote{The {\rts} of hadrons are commonly plotted in the $(M^2,\,x)$ plane or in the $(x,\,M^2)$ plane, where $x=l,\,n_r$.
+For simplicity, the figures plotted in the $(M,\,x)$ plane and in the $((M-m_R)^2,\,x)$ plane are also called the {\rts}.
+In this work, we concentrate on the $\lambda$-mode of baryons and tetraquarks and the $\rho$-mode excitations of diquarks are not considered.} newly proposed in Ref. \cite{Chen:2023cws} to the heavy-light baryons composed of a heavy quark and a light diquark or composed of a light quark and a heavy diquark, as well as to the heavy-light tetraquarks consisting of one heavy (light) diquark and one light (heavy) antidiquark.